fanpu/autolab-docs/docs/tango.md

 # Tango

 Tango is a standalone RESTful Web service that runs jobs in virtual machines or containers.
 It was developed as a distributed grading system for [Autolab](/) and has been extensively used for autograding programming assignments.
+It is also open source and hosted on [Github](https://www.github.com/autolab/Tango).

 ## Getting Started